When preparing for retirement, it’s not all about the Benjamins.

 Takeaway from the study

-On the whole, findings from the NFCS show some cause for concern regarding behaviors surrounding financial strategies and financial literacy.
+On the whole, findings from the NFCS show some cause for concern with behaviors toward financial literacy and strategies.
 But it also represents an opportunity to better educate more Americans.
 As you make important decisions regarding your plans for the future, remember to take a broader look at all factors affecting your financial security.
-Know that a good financial professional can offer guidance.
+A good financial professional can offer guidance.
 Ask questions, get educated, and make an effort to be better informed.

 Things to Consider: